vmware/vic/doc/user_doc/vic_admin/upgrade_vch.md

 - Boots the VCH by using the new version of the `appliance.iso` file.
 - Deletes the snapshot of the VCH endpoint VM once the upgrade has succeeded.
 - After you upgrade a VCH, any new container VMs will boot from the new version of the `bootstrap.iso` file.

-**NOTE**:  Upgrading a VCH does not upgrade any  existing container VMs that are running in the VCH.
-For container VMs to boot from the latest version of `bootstrap.iso`, container developers must recreate them.